On this page

 Custom function to get XPath

-The provided JavaScript and TypeScript function getXpath is designed to generate an XPath expression that uniquely identifies a given DOM element (el).
+The provided TypeScript function getXpath is designed to generate an XPath expression that uniquely identifies a given DOM element (el).
 It traverses up the DOM tree from the starting element, collecting information about its type and any siblings of the same type, to construct a relative XPath expression.

 let result = '';